* Two U.S. students in Egypt test positive for H1N1 virus

 But the American University students who tested positive for the virus were believed to have arrived in late May on two separate flights from the United States, casting doubt on whether Egypt’s airport measures could detect all cases.

-Egypt has reported 29 human cases of bird flu this year including a boy who tested positive on Sunday -- nearly four times the number reported in 2008.
-(Additional reporting by Ashraf Fahim in Cairo; Writing by Cynthia Johnston)
+Egypt has reported 29 human cases of bird flu this year including a toddler who tested positive on Sunday — nearly four times the number reported in 2008.
+(Additional reporting by Ashraf Fahim in Cairo; Writing by Cynthia Johnston; Editing by Jon Hemming)